Mark Bako Useni

 Mark Bako Useni, RT.
-HON (born 30 June 1970) is a Nigerian politician and a member of the People’s Democratic Party.
-He served as a Speaker of the Taraba State House of Assembly in the 7th and 8th Assembly.
+HON (born 30 June 1970) is a Nigerian politician and a member of the All Progressives Congress, representing Takum/Donga/Ussa in the House of Representatives.
+He has served as the Speaker of the Taraba State House of Assembly in the 7th and 8th Assembly consecutively.

-Useni has served in various capacities both in the Executive and Legislative arms of government.
-He has been the member representing TakumII constituency in the Taraba State House of Assembly since 2008.
+Useni has served in various capacities in both the executive and legislative arms of government.
+He is currently the member representing Takum II constituency and also the chairman, House of the Representatives Committee on Basic Education & Services in the 10th Nigeria National Assembly since June 2023.

 Early life and education

-Mark Useni was born on June 30, 1970 in Vom, then Benue-Plateau State to Andrew Useni Bako and Pantuvo Useni of Bete in Takum Local Government Area of Taraba State.
+Mark Useni was born on June 30, 1970, in Vom, then Benue-Plateau State to Andrew Useni Bako and Pantuvo Useni of Bete in Takum Local Government Area of Taraba State.
 He began his educational pursuit at Salama Primary School, Takum in 1976 and completed in 1981; and progressed to Mbiya Government Secondary School, Takum in 1981 for his secondary education, finishing in 1986.
 He advanced to the College of Preliminary Studies, Yola between 1986 and 1988 for his A level certification and he later obtained a National Diploma in Mass Communication at the University of Jos in 1990.

 Useni began a civil service career in 1993 when he was employed as a news reporter in Taraba Television.
-After five years, he secured admission and proceeded to the University of Maiduguri in 1998 for a Bachelor’s Degree and completed in 2003, earning B.Sc.
+After five years, he secured admission and proceeded to the University of Maiduguri in 1998 for a bachelor's degree and completed in 2003, earning B.Sc.
 (Hons.) in Mass Communication.
 In 2004, he applied and gained admission into the Benue State University, Makurdi for a Master of Science (M.Sc.)
 Degree in Mass Communication and completed in 2007.
 While serving as a member of Taraba State House of Assembly, he applied and secured a postgraduate admission for a doctorate degree in 2009.
 He graduated with a Doctor of Philosophy (PhD) Degree in Mass Communication in 2014.